-The Group's trade receivables include a wide range of customers comprising government-affiliated entities and private companies operating in various sectors.
+The Group's trade receivables and contract assets include a wide range of customers comprising government-affiliated entities and private companies operating in various sectors.
 Credit terms extended to customers range from 30 days to 90 days.
 For certain customers, management enters into instalment payment arrangements with repayment periods of less than one year.
 The Group's wide range of credit terms increases the Group's exposure to credit risk.
 In addition, the current COVID-19 pandemic outbreak results in economic uncertainties and may have negative impacts on the credit risk profile of the Group's customers.

-As at 30 June 2020, trade receivables due from customers amounted to 33% (2019: 16%) of the Group's total assets.
-The recoverability of the Group's trade receivables requires significant judgement and estimates.
-Judgement is required in determining when a trade receivable is credit-impaired which includes consideration of customers past payment trends, relevant industry conditions and observable data such as significant financial difficulty of the customer and breach of contract by the customer.
-In estimating expected credit losses for trade receivables, judgement is made to determine if past credit loss information reflect the appropriate levels of credit risk of the trade receivables and if additional adjustments are required to be made to the expected credit losses (ECL) estimate.
+As at 30 June 2021, trade receivables due from customers and contract assets amounted to 13% (2020: 40%) of the Group's total assets.
+The recoverability of the Group's trade receivables and contract assets requires significant judgement and estimates.
+Judgement is required in determining when a trade receivable or contract asset is credit-impaired which includes consideration of customers past payment trends, relevant industry conditions and observable data such as significant financial difficulty of the customer and breach of contract by the customer.
+In estimating expected credit losses for trade receivables and contract assets, judgement is made to determine if past credit loss information reflect the appropriate levels of credit risk of the trade receivables and contract assets, and if additional adjustments are required to be made to the expected credit losses (ECL) estimate.